-III.
-TASK 2.0 - DATA DEVELOPMENT AND MAINTENANCE
+TASK 2 - DATA DEVELOPMENT AND II.
+MAINTENANCE

-- OBJECTIVE Collect, maintain, and forecast socio-economic, land use, roadway, transit, and travel data.
+Collect, maintain, and forecast socio-economic, demographic, land use, roadway, transit, and travel data.
+Develop and maintain GIS databases, performance measures, and congestion monitoring.
 Utilize collection and analysis efforts to assist in developing and enhancing transportation policies and programs.

-Develop and maintain GIS databases. - EXPECTED PRODUCTS Update socio-economic data, land use data, transit data, Crash and safety data and maintenance of GIS databases.
-Continued updates for the transportation model are expected. - PREVIOUS WORK Various highway and transit data collection efforts including: update and maintain traffic-link count database; maintain collision database; update high collision intersection analyses; analyze census data for socio-economic groupings within the MPO boundary and urbanized area boundary.
+Update demographic data, socio-economic data, land use data, transit data, Crash and safety data and maintenance of GIS databases.
+Creation of maps for transportation planning purposes.
+Maintain the MPO Project Tracking Database.
+Continued updates for the transportation model are expected.
+Monitoring and updating of performance measures.

-• SUBTASKS -
+Various highway and transit data collection efforts including maintain collision database; maintained the MPO Project Tracking Database; analyze census data for socio-economic groupings within the MPO boundary and urbanized area boundary.
+Updated performance measures and GIS databases, as well as updating travel demand model.

-2.1 Geographic information System and Socio-economic Data:
+Subtask 2.1: Geographic Information System and Socio-economic Data:

 Population, housing, employment, and land use data will be collected and maintained.
-Information from census data, building permits data, environmental mitigation sources, and employment data will be distributed by traffic analysis zone over the transportation planning study area.
+Information from census data, environmental health, environmental mitigation sources, and employment data will be distributed by traffic analysis zone over the transportation planning study area.
 Data collected on disabled, minority, and low-income groups within the MPO boundary will be evaluated with emphasis on transit analysis, transit ridership applications, and identification of trends dealing with Title VI needs.
-Data in the GIS databases will be updated and Mapping will be done as needed.
+Data in the GIS databases will be updated, and Mapping will be done as needed.
 As adjustments are needed for the Urbanized Area Boundary and federal functional classification system, these will be conducted under this subtask also.
 Any information collected will be utilized to expand and maintain mailing lists for public participation needs.
+This subtask is the responsibility of Amarillo MPO and is ongoing.

-2.2 Automated Transportation Planning Data Base (Modeling):
+Subtask 2.2: Automated Transportation Planning Data Base(modeling):

 Data collected in subtask 2.1 will be provided to TxDOT for input into a transportation model.
 Information from the model will be used to project future congestion on the current roadway system.
+This subtask is the responsibility of Amarillo MPO and is ongoing.